If you’re looking for things to do in Las Vegas, you most likely will find the quintessential casinos and shows experience.

 It’s of interest if you enjoy learning the history behind the pop culture in Vegas and of the casinos.

-They have just about everything you would like to know on the history of Las Vegas and pop culture.
+They have just about everything you would like to know about the history of Las Vegas and pop culture.

 So, if you enjoy geeking out over insider knowledge, visiting the Center for Gaming Research is one of the most unusual things to do in Las Vegas.